Fj00/CEL/README.md

 filtered by CSW

-Google search results > 1M
+Google search results typically > 1M

 A data set containing 8.4M internet articles was processed and filtered by CSW